 Description Pops up a reauthentication screen which asks the user to provide the password.
+Details runtime.ReAuthPassCode([in, optional]long hParent)

-Details Parameters [IN, OPTIONAL] hParent - The window to use as the owner window for the reauthentication pop-up.
+Parameters [IN, OPTIONAL] hParent - The window to use as the owner window for the reauthentication pop-up.
 If this value is not specified or is 0, then the pop-up menu has no owner window.
 Returns VARIANT_FALSE (-1) if the reauthentication succeeds, VARIANT_TRUE (0) if the reauthentication fails.